Fleetwood Mac: 1974: Return of the authentic Fleetwood Mac

-1975–1987: Addition of Buckingham and Nicks, and global success
+1974–1987: Addition of Buckingham and Nicks, and global success

-In Bob Welch's words, following the Heroes are Hard to Find tour "the buzz that the Mystery to Me band had started to create...(was) gone.
-I (was) totally exhausted by writing, singing, touring, negotiating, moving, and frankly so (were) Mick, John and Chris.
-We were all discouraged that "Heroes.." (hadn't) done better.
-Something needs to change, but what? ...There was also a kind of fatigue, anger and bitterness that all the work we had done hadn't really paid off and we were just all sort of shaking our heads saying "what do we do now"...
+In Bob Welch's words, following the Heroes are Hard to Find tour, "the buzz that the Mystery to Me band had started to create...[was] gone.
+I [was] totally exhausted by writing, singing, touring, negotiating, moving, and frankly so [were] Mick, John and Chris.
+We were all discouraged that Heroes [hadn't] done better.
+Something needs to change, but what? ...
+There was also a kind of fatigue, anger and bitterness that all the work we had done hadn't really paid off and we were just all sort of shaking our heads saying 'what do we do now' ...
 Everybody knew that we had to find some new creative juice."
-Welch himself had grown tired of the constant struggles to keep Fleetwood Mac functioning, and was openly considering leaving the band, a process which he'd later describe as "I hemmed and hawed for months".
+Welch himself had grown tired of the constant struggles to keep Fleetwood Mac functioning and was openly considering leaving the band.

 Whilst Fleetwood was checking out Sound City Studios in Los Angeles during the autumn of 1974, the house engineer, Keith Olsen, played him a track he had recorded, "Frozen Love", from the album Buckingham Nicks (1973).
 Fleetwood liked it and was introduced to the guitarist from the band, Lindsey Buckingham, who was at Sound City that day recording demos.
 Fleetwood asked him to join Fleetwood Mac, and Buckingham agreed, on the condition that his music partner and girlfriend, Stevie Nicks, be included.
-Welch considered remaining as part of this extended lineup, but opted to depart for a solo career, with Buckingham and Nicks joining the band on New Year's Eve 1974.
+Welch considered remaining as part of this extended lineup but opted to depart for a solo career.
+Buckingham and Nicks joined the band on New Year's Eve 1974.

-In 1975, the new line-up released another self-titled album, their tenth studio album.
-The album was a breakthrough for the band and became a huge hit, reaching No.1 in the US and selling over 7 million copies.
-Among the hit singles from this album were Christine McVie's "Over My Head" and "Say You Love Me" and Stevie Nicks's "Rhiannon", as well as the much-played album track "Landslide", a live rendition of which became a hit twenty years later on The Dance album.
+In 1975, the new line-up released their first album together, the self-titled Fleetwood Mac, the band's tenth studio album overall.
+The album was a breakthrough for the band and became a huge hit, reaching No. 1 in the US and selling over 7 million copies.
+Among the hit singles from this album were Christine McVie's "Over My Head" and "Say You Love Me" and Stevie Nicks' "Rhiannon", as well as the much-played album track "Landslide", a live rendition of which became a hit twenty years later on The Dance album.